CuongDuong2710/pumpkin_Somnia/README.md

 ### Common Issues

-**Black Screen / No Pumpkin**
+**No Falling Pumpkins / Black Screen**
-- Refresh the page
+- Refresh the page and wait a moment for game initialization
-- Check browser console for errors
+- Check browser console for JavaScript errors
-- Ensure canvas is supported
+- Ensure your browser supports HTML5 Canvas
+- Try clearing browser cache

+**Game Too Hard / Can't Click Fast Enough**
+- Start with focusing on accuracy over speed
+- Practice on Level 1-2 before attempting higher levels
+- Use a mouse instead of trackpad for better precision
+- Make sure your browser is running smoothly (close other tabs)

+**Pumpkins Moving Too Fast**
+- This is normal!
+Difficulty increases every 10 points
+- Focus on pumpkins closer to the ground first
+- Don't try to catch every pumpkin - prioritize to avoid the 10-miss limit

 **Wallet Connection Failed**
 - Install MetaMask extension